TOP 15 MOST COMMON CYCLING MISTAKES (AND TIPS TO FIX THEM)

 - If you buy your bike from a shop, have them help you set it up to be comfortable.

 Mistake 3: The handlebars are too high or low

 Make sure that you adjust the saddle first and then the handlebars.
 If you are a beginner, the difference between the height of the seat and the handlebars can be one to two centimeters.
-After a few trips you will get used to this position, then you can move the handlebars down a bit.
-“Don’t make the mistake of moving the seat up and keeping the handlebars in the same position,” says Gerhard Gulewicz.
+After a few trips, you will get used to this position.
+Then you can move the handlebars down a bit.

 Mistake 4: You’re wearing the wrong clothes

 Part of enjoying a good bike ride is wearing the right clothes.
-Well-padded biking pants make sense, but the right bike shirt has a big advantage, too.
+Well-padded biking shorts make sense, but the right bike shirt is also essential.
 The special fibers wick the sweat away from your body.